NehaD017-Cyber/NETWORKWALKS-B083-WK3-PM1-PM2-CYBERSECURITY-PASSWORD-CRACKING/README.md

 * Paste the hash value into the Password Cracker and start the attack to crack password.
 <img width="628" height="329" alt="Screenshot 2026-09-23 094154" src="https://github.com/user-attachments/assets/43b3671b-3be2-4253-80b5-416d4da5a6f6" />

-* Use the cracked password to oprn the locked pdf.
+* Use the cracked password to open the locked pdf.
 <img width="410" height="314" alt="Screenshot 2026-09-22 211848" src="https://github.com/user-attachments/assets/7619a8bd-d2cb-48ae-8102-4148b243017a" />

 ---